IBM-BAW-Assets/paging-section-tk/snippets/README.md

     where-and-order-pattern.js is a standardised module that can be reused the developer needs to only change the initTableProperties() fucntion to have column details sepfic to the table being filtered.

+    default-filterDataList.js is the default list data used in the simulation example to show the WHERE clause being inserted in the server side query

+     default-sortConfigList.js is the default list data used in the simulation example to show the ORDER by clause being inserted in the server side query